-The BCIT Medical Resonance Imaging program delivers the training health authorities seek.
+The BCIT Magnetic Resonance Imaging program delivers the training health authorities seek.
 The only one of its kind in BC, we make sure you graduate fully prepared to start your career.

 Magnetic resonance imaging, commonly known as MRI, utilizes powerful magnetic fields and radio waves to form images of the body to diagnose illness.
 MRI provides non-invasive, diagnostic testing on almost every aspect of the human body, including bones, organs, muscles, and neurological functions.

 See Program Details to discover more about BCIT's Medical Resonance Imaging Advanced Certificate.

 This program is for medical imaging healthcare professionals who:

 Ready to add MRI to your diagnostic skill set?
 See Program Entry to learn more about applying to our program.

 MRI is a critical branch of medical imaging testing.
 Our grads are in demand.
 See Graduating and Jobs to learn more about career opportunities.

 The estimated cost per theory course is $795 tuition; there are six theory courses.
 The clinical experience course is $1318.
 The total cost of texts required for the program is estimated at $800 - $900.
 The total cost to complete the program, if students complete all theory courses and the clinical experience (40 credits), is approximately $7,000.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

 The aim of the Magnetic Resonance Imaging (MRI) program is to prepare graduates with the knowledge, critical thinking and technical skills to safely perform high quality diagnostic MRI studies while maintaining a high level of care for the patient.